 A thirty-member advisory board provides LERC with support, guidance, and strategic advice.
 The program enjoys an excellent reputation at both the state and national levels as a valued resource that works diligently to meet the multiple needs of its constituents.
 For more information about LERC, please visit our website: http://lerc.uoregon.edu

 The Labor Policy Researcher engages in research and produces papers, reports, and informational pieces that further the understanding of work and employment issues and identifies best practices to support workers and unions in Oregon and the Pacific Northwest.
 Work produced by the Labor Policy Researcher should be written and presented in such a way as to be accessible to the general public, labor leaders, and policy makers.

-Examples of policy issues that the person in this position might consider include job creation, assessment of economic subsidies, minimum wage laws, economic equity for low wage and under-represented workers, employment practices relevant to working families, the care economy, health care and immigration policy, and the shift toward part-time, temporary, and informal types of employment.
-In addition to the primary focus on policy research, additional applied research areas of interest may include employment and industry research relevant to organizing or collective bargaining processes, as well as assessments of unions’ organizational strengths and weaknesses.
+Examples of policy issues that the person in this position might consider include climate change and a just transition to green jobs, job creation, assessment of economic subsidies, minimum wage laws, economic equity for low wage and under-represented workers, employment practices relevant to working families, the care economy, health care and immigration policy, and the shift toward part-time, temporary, and informal types of employment.
+In addition to policy research, additional applied research areas of applied research interest may include employment and industry research relevant to organizing or collective bargaining processes, as well as assessments of unions’ organizational strengths and weaknesses.

 The Labor Policy Researcher is primarily responsible for: